-The program, in partnership with its Sponsoring Institution, must ensure the availability of adequate resources for fellow education.
-(Core)
+The program, in partnership with its Sponsoring Institution, must ensure the availability of adequate resources for fellow education. ^(Core)

 - 1.8.a.
-There must be a letter of support demonstrating a commitment of resources for fellow education in health care administration, leadership, and management for each participating site contributing 12 weeks or more of fellows' educational experiences, which must be signed by the chief executive officer of the participating site and include resources for each office responsible for providing fellow education in finance, governance, human resources, legal counsel, operations, patient safety, and quality improvement.
-(Core) - 1.8.b.
-Fellows must have adequate workspace in proximity to the offices of the executive team.
+Programs must ensure access to varied facilities to ensure fellows' competence in providing patient care inclusive of children, adolescents, and adults of any gender.
 (Core) - 1.9.
-The program, in partnership with its Sponsoring Institution, must ensure healthy and safe learning and working environments that promote fellow well-being and provide for: - 1.9.a. access to food while on duty; (Core) - 1.9.b. safe, quiet, clean, and private sleep/rest facilities available and accessible for fellows with proximity appropriate for safe patient care; (Core)
+The program, in partnership with its Sponsoring Institution, must ensure healthy and safe learning and working environments that promote fellow well-being and provide for: - 1.9.a. access to food while on duty; ^(Core) - 1.9.b. safe, quiet, clean, and private sleep/rest facilities available and accessible for fellows with proximity appropriate for safe patient care; ^(Core)